-The Working Group shall produce the following deliverables:
+The Working Group will advance to appropriate status the following deliverables:

 The area of Web services is very broad as it includes everything between a simple remote procedure call using an XML-based protocol to a sequence of N different services interacting in order to provide very advanced functionalities (e.g. a travel reservation service making use of individual services).

 It is therefore important to clearly limit the scope of the Working Group.

 This section describes out-of-scope work items.
 In general, the Working Group will also consider items out of scope that are being addressed as part of other W3C Activities , and it will reuse existing specifications wherever possible, including XML Namespaces and XML Schemas, Parts One and Two .